kWeb24/tensorflow-playground/README.md

 - Output layer with two nodes
   - First node with 0-1 output for left 'engine'
   - Second node with 0-1 output for second 'engine'

+## How to start

+First of all, you need some kind of local web server since Phaser requires it for assets loading.
+If you don't have one [Laragon](https://laragon.org/) is a good choice.

+- Enter main directory and install dependencies with `npm i`
+- Type `npm run watch` for build and watching files
+- Open web public directory in web browser
+- Enjoy

 ## License